Pammu10/AlgoAssignment2/README.md

-Here is the entire content for your README.md file inside a single code block.
-Just click the "Copy" button in the top-right corner of the block and paste it directly into your README.md file on GitHub or in any text editor.

-Markdown

 # AlgoAssignment2

 This repository contains the source code and scripts for an algorithm assignment.
 The project involves compiling and running C++ programs to generate data, and then using Python scripts to process this data and generate graphs.